 Treatments: A phosphonate compound is registered as a preventative treatment for Phythophthora ramorum, for use on individual, high-value tanoak and oak trees.
 This treatment is NOT a cure, but can help protect trees from infection, as well as suppress disease progression in very early infections.
 However, fungicide treatment of P. ramorum-infected trees is not always appropriate.
 Trees with advanced symptoms cannot be saved.
+The treatment itself may harm the tree.

 The phosphonate compound may be injected or mixed with a surfactant and sprayed on the trunk for absorption through bark.
-The optimal treatment routine for coast live oaks calls for two applications the first year followed by one application annually thereafter.
+The optimal treatment routine for coast live oaks calls for multiple applications.
 It is recommended to treat in either the fall then spring, or spring then fall the first year.
-Follow up treatments should be only in the fall annually (avoid treatments when temperatures are very low).
-If risk is minimal, meaning low abundance of infections or host species in the area, follow up treatments can be bi-annual.

 Since the treatment must be made to healthy trees, and the pathogen's distribution and activity is patchy and somewhat unpredictable, it is difficult to determine which trees need to be treated.
-Generally, you should treat healthy, high-value oak or tanoak trees within 150ft of other infested plants.
-You may want to treat healthy, high-value oaks or tanoaks if they are surrounded by healthy California bay laurel and there are known
+For more guidance on treatment methods and recommendations for use check the UC Berkeley Forest Pathology and Mycology laboratory website.